ih810/resp_html/README.md

 ## Select your function

 After you have selected your color size,
 You can decide what you want to draw on the canvas.

+### Line Function

 ![Line](./assets/images/readMeImg/Line.png)
+Click on this box to select the line function
+After you have selected the function,
+Click on the canvas to register the starting position of the line
+Then drag your cursor to create the line.

+### Curve Function

+![Curve] (./assets/images/readMeImg/Arc.png)
+![Curve] (./assets/images/readMeImg/Curve.png)